Celtics F Hayward returns from injury against Cavaliers

-He received a loud ovation when he was introduced and got his first basket on a fastbreak layup nearly halfway into the opening quarter.
+Hayward received a loud ovation when he was introduced and got his first basket on a fast-break layup nearly halfway into the opening quarter.
 He also grabbed his first rebound and had his initial assist on Jayson Tatum’s 3-pointer from the left wing in the first 4 1/2 minutes of action.

+Hayward finished with five rebounds and four assists in 26 minutes as Boston beat the struggling Cavaliers 110-88.

-Celtics coach Brad Stevens said during his pregame media session that he wasn’t on any minutes’ restriction but expects him to need time to build up his stamina.
+Celtics coach Brad Stevens said during his pregame media session that Hayward wasn’t on any minutes restriction but expects him to need time to build up his stamina.

 “There’s no set time.
 But any time you’re coming back not having played an NBA game for four weeks, you just manage it appropriately,” Stevens said.
 “He’s done a good job of staying in shape and he’s worked hard at that.
 But it will hit him early.”